 - 5.1 Governance arrangements are in place and are managed by the special purpose vehicle.
-Further legal support and implications will be considered as part of the further update for committee in summer 2023. - 5.2 A review of the legal implications relating to Phase 2 are included in the Exempt Appendix 1. - 5.3 As per the Constitution, Chapter 4, clause 1.2 (m), Shareholder Agreement matters are reserved to the Combined Authority Board. - Following an internal audit, a report was taken to the Audit and Governance Committee on 30th September 2022 which includes recommendations to strengthen the governance of the Companies.
-Officers have proceeded to act in line with the recommendations in the report which can be found at clause 2.6 of the Internal Audit Report Subsidiary Company.
+Further legal support and implications will be considered as part of the further update to the Business Board in summer 2023. - 5.2 A review of legal implications relating to Phase 2 are included in the exempt Appendix 1.

+- 5.3 In accordance with clause 1.2 (m) of Chapter 4 (Combined Authority Board Functions, Shareholder Agreement matters are reserved to the Combined Authority Board.